-The objective of the WLDP is to improve outcomes for Australian women in 6 key focus areas: women's job creation; women's economic security; women's workforce participation; women's leadership; women's safety; and international engagement.
+The objective of the program is to improve outcomes for Australian women in 6 key focus areas:

+- women's job creation

+- women's economic security

+- women's workforce participation

+- women's leadership

+- women's safety

+- international engagement.

-The Community Grants Hub administers the WLDP on behalf of the Department of the Prime Minister and Cabinet according to Commonwealth Grants Rules and Guidelines 2017 (CGRGs).
+The Community Grants Hub administers the program on behalf of the Department of the Prime Minister and Cabinet according to Commonwealth Grants Rules and Guidelines 2017 (CGRGs).

-2.1 About the grant opportunity
+2.1 About the National Women's Alliances grant opportunity